AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 >[!NOTE]
 >
->There is a known issue with `xdebug` that can affect Magento installations or access to the storefront or Admin after installation.
+>There is a known issue with `xdebug` that can affect Adobe Commerce or Magento Open Source installations or access to the storefront or Admin after installation.
 For details, see [Known issue with xdebug][].

 <!-- Link Definitions -->